 My questioning on how my make-up was made of, started with the vegan movement.
 This lead to the desire to buy only cruelty-free products.
 Then there was the REACH regulation which get me confused because of its subtleties in different termes.
 By reading the text I realized that I had to look for more information on the brand before purchasing the item, because the marketing is real, the advertising masters the art of rhetoric.

 As crazy as it sounds: H&M and Zara (to name the most famous) made me believe that fast fashion is good for the planet basically.
-The main reason is due the marketing around these brands and it is really confusing: their websites and their vision are put out there promoting diversity with such a cool and chilled vibe that I automatically associated these brands to sustainability!
+The main reason is due to the marketing around these brands and it is really confusing: their websites and their vision are put out there promoting diversity with such a cool and chilled vibe that I automatically associated these brands to sustainability!

 H&M, Zara are fast fashion, this means fast production with thousand of poor people who have to produce fast, and fast and fast.